ElTijuano/WeeklyStatusGenerator/README.md

 python3 report.py CE-LAT-DASHBOARD_20200410.xlsx
 ```

-This will generate an index.hmtl file
+This will generate an index.html file